Position: Research Fellow

 Areas of interest and expertise: Food Poverty/Food Insecurity, Food Aid, Food Banks, Food Charity, Food Rights, Poverty, Child Poverty, The Welfare State, Welfare Reform.

-Hannah is an Expert Member of the Food Standard Agency’s (FSA) Social Science Research Committee and a registered specialist with the Agency for her research expertise in food and poverty.
-Hannah also sits on Child Poverty Action Group’s (CPAG) Policy Advisory Committee and co-convenes the British Sociological Association’s Food Study Group.
+Hannah is a registered specialist with the Food Standards Agency (FSA) for her research expertise in food and poverty and sits on Child Poverty Action Group’s (CPAG) Policy Advisory Committee.
+Hannah co-convenes the British Sociological Association’s Food Study Group.

 Selected Recent Publications:

-Lambie-Mumford, H. (forthcoming 2017) Hungry Britain: The rise of food charity, Bristol: Policy Press
+Lambie-Mumford, H. (2017) Hungry Britain: The rise of food charity, Bristol: Policy Press

-Lambie-Mumford, H. and Green, M. (forthcoming 2016) ‘Austerity, welfare reform and the rising use of food banks by children in England and Wales’, Area
+Lambie-Mumford, H. and Green, M. (2016) ‘Austerity, welfare reform and the rising use of food banks by children in England and Wales’, Area

 Lambie-Mumford, H. (2015) ‘Britain’s hunger crisis: where’s the social policy?’, in Irving, Z., Fenger, M. and Hudson, J. (eds) Social Policy Review 27, Policy Press: Bristol, 13-32